You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 Marco d’Agostin – Piccolo Teatro di Milano

-This panel brings you into conversation with the directors and artists behind some of the most compelling STAGES productions, as they share how they approached sustainability not only in theme, but in the way their work was made.
-From set design and touring strategies to materials, methods, and team dynamics, each project offers a unique perspective on creating theatre with ecological awareness at its core.
-You can expect real stories, practical insights, and honest reflections on what worked and what didn’t.
+Directors and artists behind some of the most compelling STAGES productions share how they approached sustainability not only in theme, but also in the making of their work.
+From set design and touring strategies to materials, methods, and team dynamics, each production offers a distinct perspective on creating theatre with ecological awareness at its core.
+The conversation reveals real stories, practical insights, and honest reflections on what worked, what challenged, and what continues to evolve.

 10:45-11:15

-STAGES Forum: The Doughnut Protocol for Theatre and Companies: A New Framework for Sustainability - Keynote
+STAGES Forum: The Doughnut Protocol for Theatre and Companies: A New Framework for Sustainability - Panel

 - Noura Sairour - Company Lieux-Dits